`

 Usually I recommend starting with simple programs like:

-- Try to find a relevant System Metaphor that can help you visualize the design
+• Try to find a relevant System Metaphor that can help you visualize the design

-- Do a quick and dirty, low-fi Interaction Design to understand how the user will use this
+• Do a quick and dirty, low-fi Interaction Design to understand how the user will use this

-- Further thin-slice the identified piece of functionality and
+• Further thin-slice the identified piece of functionality and

-- Then try TDDing it.
+• Then try TDDing it.

-This will truly help you get better at:
+This truly helped them get better at:

 Friday, May 14th, 2010